Nuvuk site: Scientific investigations

-The earliest primarily scientific expedition to North Alaska was the US Army Signal Corps expedition under Lt.
-Patrick Henry Ray.
+The earliest primarily scientific expedition to north Alaska was the United States Army Signal Corps expedition under Lieutenant Patrick Henry Ray.
 In 1881 the expedition established a station at Cape Smythe for the 1st International Polar Year (IPY).
-Although the expedition was primarily to collect meteorological and magnetic data, it produced one of the most important references for pre-and post-contact North Alaskan archaeology.
-The expedition purchased a large collection of Iñupiat material culture from the residents of Nuvuk and Utkiaġvik (modern Barrow).
+Although the expedition was primarily to collect meteorological and magnetic data, it produced one of the most important references for pre-and post-contact north Alaskan archaeology.
+The expedition purchased a large collection of Iñupiat material culture from the residents of Nuvuk and Utqiagvik (Barrow).
 Expedition member John Murdoch recorded ethnographic information and wrote a volume covering that as well as an exhaustive description of the material culture collected by the expedition.